aviadbourla/aviadbourla/README.md

 technologies to keep being modern and up to the industry standards.

 - 🔭 I’m currently working on [Covid 19 - Dashboard](https://dashboard-live-covid19.herokuapp.com/admin/dashboard)
-- 👨‍💻 All of my projects are available here, please feel free take a look
+- 👨‍💻 All of my projects are available here, please feel free to take a look

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">